 Many boys in our military school program turn from their self-destructive behavior to a desire for serving others.
 If your son needs order and discipline to change his direction, please consider Heartland.

 Athletics at Heartland Boys Academy play a role in leadership development and character growth as part of a teenager’s development as a whole person.
 Every teen is encouraged to try at least one sport because of the valuable life skills that can be gained.
-Heartland Boys Academy offers a number of sports programs.
+Heartland Boys Academy offers a number of athletic outlets.

 Please think about looking outside of Snohomish, Washington to see how our military school program can move your child toward restoration.
 To learn more, please contact us today.